Skip to Main Content

 These tools should be used with caution: They may apply the correct syntax to translate one strategy to another database/interface and make it seem that the subject headings have also been mapped correctly when in fact they simply change the syntax but do not adjust the subject headings to the corresponding vocabulary (e.g., when translation from PubMed or Ovid MEDLINE to Embase, they will continue to use MeSH terms instead of EMTREE terms).
 They are useful if you understand the fundamentals of searching within the applicable databases and how the databases/platforms work, but the searches will require reviewing and editing.

-Tools to identify experts
+Tools to identify authors based on PubMed records

 Tools to identify high-frequency subject headings